Sun Deng (recluse): Ji Kang stories

 Ji Kang or Xi Kang (223–262) was a prominent intellectual of the Cao Wei (220–265) period, Daoist philosopher, author, poet, and musician.
-He was leader of the Seven Worthies/Sages of the Bamboo Grove, a group of intellectuals and artists who met occasionally at his estate to drink wines, take drugs, play music, and engage in witty qingtan "pure conversation".
+He was leader of the Seven Worthies/Sages of the Bamboo Grove, a group of intellectuals and artists who met occasionally at his estate to drink wines, take drugs, play music, and engage in witty "pure conversation".